 Because I once arrived in Athens to discover my fake tan had leaked inside my suitcase.
 The fact that nothing got permanently ruined is still one of the biggest miracles I’ve ever witnessed…

 AND TAPE DOWN THE LIDS OF ANYTHING THAT MIGHT LEAK

-I actually try to take as few liquids as I can, and just buy them when I arrive, but there are some products (like my Superdrug Colour Effects Conditioner), which I can only buy in the UK, so I just tape them closed, then put them inside a plastic bag, which goes inside ANOTHER one for luck.
+I actually try to take as few liquids as I can, and just buy them when I arrive, but there are some products which I can only buy in the UK, so I just tape them closed, then put them inside a plastic bag, which goes inside ANOTHER one for luck.
 (Oh, and while I’m away, the plastic bags get used as makeshift laundry bags, so they come in handy, too.)